dockstore/bcc2020-training/docker-training/Instructions.md

 ### Part A Readings
 Whalesay is a program that given some text, will print out an ASCII whale that is saying the text.
 It is based on a program called cowsay.

+The docker run command is used to create a running container based on a Docker image.
+You can read more about the run command from their [official documentation](https://docs.docker.com/engine/reference/run/).

 ### Part B Readings
-There are two useful concepts needed for this reading.
+There are two useful concepts needed for this section.
 * Running containers interactively
 * Sharing data between host and container